hesingon/StorySharing/docs/issue-1/issue-1.md

 1. Doing what you love to do is a privilege, not an expectation.
 If you want to do what you love, you potentially have to work 3 times as hard to fight for it.

 2. Habit shapes who you are.
 Habits start from a change of action.
-If this action is relocated over a week, you may notice a slight difference; if this action is replicated over a year, then you may not even recognise yourself any more.
+If this action is replicated over a week, you may notice a slight difference; if this action is replicated over a year, then you may not even recognise yourself any more.

-3. The best ideas come through ease, the best flows happens in moments of joy.
+3. The best ideas come through ease, the best flows happen in moments of joy.